-Too much rain can cause palmetto bugs, those larger than life roaches, to seek shelter in dry places to avoid drowning.
+Too much rain can cause palmetto bugs, those larger than life cockroaches, to seek shelter in dry places to avoid drowning.
 Most cockroaches like warm and wet places to hide out for the winter, including crawlspaces, drains, pipes, foundations and sewers.
 As long as these hideouts don’t flood, cockroaches tend to thrive in warm places with high humidity.
-However, when these places flood, roaches try to head inside your home to survive.
-Once inside your home, roaches can be difficult to eliminate as these pests reproduce at rapid rates.
+However, when these places flood, cockroaches try to head inside your home to survive.
+Once inside your home, cockroaches can be difficult to eliminate as these pests reproduce at rapid rates.

 Rain and humidity

 Rainy periods and higher humidity make ideal conditions for pests to thrive and multiply.
 This can cause large pest populations to seek food from other sources to feed extra mouths.
 Ants foraging through your kitchen or forming lines going up walls can be an indication of an ant infestation.
 While most ants are classified as nuisance pests, they can be difficult to eliminate with DIY methods and sprays.
 Contact a professional pest control company, such as Hulett, to target the network of ant nests below the ground.
 Classified as destructive pests, termites can also invade homes where damp and deteriorating wood or wood to ground contact occurs.
 Termites should be handled by a pest professional as soon as you suspect termite activity is underway in your home.